 By Jose Miguel Leyva

-Jose Miguel Leyva is a freelance writer and journalist living in El Paso, Texas.
-He can be reached at firstname.lastname@example.org.
+José Miguel Leyva is a freelance writer and journalist living in El Paso, TX.